dhsouthbend/databases/sections/3-insertdata.md

 # Inserting data into an SQL table

 Now that we have a table structure, we can insert some data.
+Let's make a table of departments in a school.
 We need to create a new file for our next steps.
 Call it `insert.py`.

 The syntax for inserting multiple records is: